 This section provides security functional and assurance requirements that must be satisfied by a compliant TOE.
-These requirements consist of functional components from the Collaborative Protection Profile for Stateful Traffic Filter Firewalls.
+These requirements consist of functional components from Part 2 of the CC, extended requirements, and an Evaluation Assurance Level (EAL) that contains assurance components from Part 3 of the CC.